Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Download a new wrapping key and a new import token Import the original key material into the existing CMK.
 - [x] Use the original wrapping key and import token Import the original key material into the existing CMK.

 ### Authorized Administrators are unable to connect to an Amazon EC2 Linux bastion host using SSH over the internet.
-The connection either fails to respond or generates the following error message: Network error: Connection timed out.
+The connection either fails to respond or generates the following error message: `Network error: Connection timed out`.
 What could be responsible for the connection failure?
 (Select THREE)

 - [ ] The NAT gateway in the subnet where the EC2 instance is deployed has been misconfigured
 - [ ] The internet gateway of the VPC has been reconfigured